writetome51/big-dataset-paginator/README.md

 ## Properties

 ```
+itemsPerPage: number
+    // Default is 25.

 itemsPerBatch: number
     // Total number of items the app can have loaded in memory.
-Set this to
-    // highest number that does not negatively affect app performance.
     // If your data source doesn't allow you to request batches the size of multiple
     // pages, set this to same value as this.itemsPerPage.

-itemsPerPage: number
-    // Default is 25.
+    // Note: if this isn't evenly divisible by this.itemsPerPage, its value is
+    // lowered until it is.

 currentPageNumber: number
     // Setting this automatically updates this.currentPage